rks101/eglinux/README.md

 ```

 Q. A file has n lines.
 How can one view (show on the terminal) lines from n1 to n2, while n1 < n2 <= n ?
 Hint: Use head and tail commands.
-A. Remember head prints from the top while tail from the bottom and the direction of tail can be reversed.
+A. Remember head prints from the top while tail from the bottom and tail has a option to output from a specific line.
 ```
 head -95 id_name.txt | tail +91      <== without counting the line difference :)
 ```